 Deep links from other apps represent another important entry point.
 These links can direct users straight to specific parts of the app from external applications.
 For example, a deep link from a social media post could take a user to a specific product page within a shopping app.
 Ensuring these deep links work flawlessly and maintain the context from which the user came is essential for a positive user experience.
 Proper implementation of deep links enhances user satisfaction by providing a seamless transition between apps.

 Navigation paths within an app denote the routes users take to move from one section or screen to another while accomplishing their tasks.
+Mapping out the user's path is essential to visualize and identify potential improvements and actions that guide users toward a successful interaction with the product.
 These paths should be intuitive, minimizing the cognitive load required to navigate the application.
 Effective navigation design anticipates user needs, ensuring that primary actions and destinations are readily accessible.
 This might involve strategically placed navigation bars, prominent buttons for key actions, or contextual navigation options that adapt to user interactions.

 For example, Spotify’s mobile app uses a persistent bottom navigation bar, allowing users to quickly switch between Home, Search, and Library sections from anywhere in the app.